Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/README.md

 ## Next steps

-* Have a look at the [Samples](src/samples) folder, containing fully runnable Java code for Image Analysis (all visual features, synchronous and asynchronous clients, from image file or URL).
+* Have a look at the [Samples][samples] folder, containing fully runnable Java code for Image Analysis (all visual features, synchronous and asynchronous clients, from image file or URL).

 ## Contributing